Pringleman83/RF-code-scanner/README.md

 It's set up for an Arduino Nano but i believe the pin configuration would be the same for an UNO too.

-Here's a basic layout of the circuit:
+Here's a basic layout of the circuit (OLED version):

 Arduino Pin